 Conclusion: Solar Panel Failures

 More reputable brands of solar panels are designed to last at least 25 years.
 But, there are still some things you can do to make your panels last even longer.
+There are also modules considered tier-one solar panels, and you may want to check them out as well.

 To get the most out of your solar panel investment, you should keep in mind the tips mentioned above.
 Keeping your panels clean will help them last longer.